apauley/hcopy/README.md

  * Modify my-new-project.cabal
  * Modify README.md
+ * Change the LICENSE file to reflect your project license.
  * Find and change any mentions of Nothing that you may have missed:

 ```bash